The bill to replace Minnesota's derogatory geographic site names that are offensive to American Indians, including the derogatory

 Racial hatred was why many geographic places were given the name Devil:

-"The origination of many of the Devils across Wisconsin (and other states) probably
+"The origination of many of the Devils across the United States

 has more to do with racial hatred than anything else.
 Early white settlers were